Snakes of South-East Queensland

 The eastern brown snake varies widely in colour from light tan to almost black.
 The belly ranges from cream to orange with darker orange blotches.
 To add confusion, hatchlings may have a darker head and neck band or can have dark cross-bands along their entire length.
 These patterns gradually disappear with age.
 The eastern brown snake occurs in a variety of habitats ranging from grassland through to eucalypt forests.
 It is distributed throughout all but the western parts of Queensland.
 Active during the day, the eastern brown snake feeds on frogs, birds, mammals and reptiles.
-If provoked, the snake will rear up and adopt an S-shape strike posture, and will strike if cornered.
+If provoked, the snake will rear up and adopt an S-shape strike posture, and will bite if cornered or provoked.
 It is uncommon in the settled areas of Brisbane but occasional sightings do occur.
 More commonly it is found in bushland and rural areas of the greater Brisbane area.
 The eastern brown snake grows to an average length of 1.5m.

-Eastern small-eyed snake
+Eastern small-eyed snake Rhinoplocephalus nigrescens